Overflow

 A profile is a set of configuration options that can be used to customize the way Rust code is compiled.

-Cargo provides two built-in profiles: dev and release.
+Cargo provides 4 built-in profiles: dev, release, test, and bench.

 The dev profile is used every time you run cargo build, cargo run or cargo test.
 It's aimed at local development, therefore it sacrifices runtime performance in favor of faster compilation times and a better debugging experience.